yazi-rs/yazi-rs.github.io/docs/resources.md

 ## 📝 Helix {#helix}

 - [Yazelix](https://github.com/luccahuguet/yazelix) - Adding a file tree to Helix & helix-friendly keybindings for Zellij
-- [Zide](https://github.com/josephschmitt/zide) - Group of configuration files and scripts to create an IDE-like experience in zellij

 ## 🐚 Shell plugins {#shell}